A concise list of my metalhead man-crushes (now featuring ladies.)

 - Alireza ''Safires'' Motevasel of Mist Within

-Written by E.Mols86 on 08.01.2014 at 21:26 Yeah, I'm wondering the same thing (even though I just posted I do enjoy one PM vocalist).
+Written by Erik M. on 08.01.2014 at 21:26 Yeah, I'm wondering the same thing (even though I just posted I do enjoy one PM vocalist).
 I mean, lots of people hate certain vocal styles, like growls or operatic female vocals, "sludge" vocals etc. Power metal vocalists are often very emotional and over-the-top in their singing which makes it sound totally cheesy and that is something I really dislike.
 Yes, Roy Khan is also cheesy in that sense, but as I said, I somehow can tolerate it somewhat now.

 There's always an exception to the rule.
 Personally I don't enjoy many power/heavy metal vocalists but I have my own exceptions here and there.